bobdub/swarm-space/docs/No-Cap.md

 🎮 Dream Match – Decentralized Verification + Medal System with Proofs

+** This is concetual and should be reworked to align with the current stucture and layout of the current UI and specs**

 1. Core Objectives

 Verify all new users through a short, engaging gameplay experience.